sequelize/sequelize/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Did you update the typescript typings accordingly (if applicable)?
 - [ ] Does the description below contain a link to an existing issue (Closes #[issue]) or a description of the issue you are solving?
 - [ ] Did you follow the commit message conventions explained in [CONTRIBUTING.md](https://github.com/sequelize/sequelize/blob/main/CONTRIBUTING.md)?
-- [ ] Did your change primarily focussed on the TypeScript code base?
+- [ ] Does your change primarily focus on the TypeScript code base?
+We are working on migrating the code base to TypeScript and we would prefer breaking changes to be done directly in TypeScript.

 <!-- NOTE: these things are not required to open a PR and can be done afterwards / while the PR is open. -->